tvanantwerp/tomvanantwerp.com/packages/eleventy/src/coding-questions/leetcode-895-maximum-frequency-stack.md

 ---
-title: 895.
+title: LeetCode 895.
 Maximum Frequency Stack
 description: Design a stack-like data structure to push elements to the stack and pop the most frequent element from the stack.
 ---